Follow us on

-An outbreak of hepatitis A was reported from Kochi district of Kerala state in December 2011, during the monsoon season (see ProMED-mail, December 13, 2011).
+An outbreak of hepatitis A was reported from the Maulana Azad Medical College Delhi in January 2014 and from district of Kerala state in December 2011, during the monsoon season (see ProMED-mail, December 13, 2011).
 Hepatitis A vaccine is recommended for all travelers to India.

 An outbreak of leptospirosis outbreak was reported from the southern part of the state of Gujarat in August 2011, causing more than 700 cases and more than 100 deaths, and from the Malabar area of the state of Kerala in September 2011, causing more than 200 suspected cases (see ProMED-mail).
 Cases are reported from Gujarat every year during the rainy season, typically affecting the Surat, Navasari, and Valsad districts.
 In July 2006, a leptospirosis outbreak was reported from Mumbai (Bombay), and in May 2006, an outbreak was reported from Vadaserikara in Pathanamthitta District, Kerala, in the southern part of India.
 Leptospirosis is characterized by flu-like symptoms and rash, sometimes complicated by meningitis, jaundice or kidney failure.
 The infection is acquired by exposure to water contaminated by the urine of infected animals.
 In India, the animal reservoir includes rats, cattle, rodents, bandicoots, pigs, dogs, and cats.
 Outbreaks usually occur with the onset of the monsoon season.
 Most cases occur in farm workers.
 Those who may be exposed to water potentially contaminated by animal urine may consider taking a prophylactic 200 mg dose of doxycycline, either once weekly or as a one-time dose before exposure.
 Most travelers are at low risk.